AmingAndrei/violence.website/content/blackspace.md

 .../[[index]]/blackspace.md

-**Blackspace** is an anomalous extra-dimensional realm superimposed upon Realspace, and is empirically measured at **0 humes**, indicating a complete absence of ontological stability.
+**Blackspace** is an anomalous extra-dimensional realm superimposed upon Realspace, and is empirically measured at a **negative Coherence**, indicating a complete absence of ontological stability.

 **Access and Navigation**